 Among other things, BS 5250 gives guidance on general design principles for buildings, the role of air and vapour control layers, and the vapour permeability of common materials.
 Annex H deals specifically with design principles for roofs, including pitched roofs, and should be used to check a proposed roof design against good practice.

-It specifies minimum levels of roof space ventilation.
 Designers should confirm with the manufacturer of their chosen breathable membrane that it provides the required air and vapour permeability and be confident that the required level of ventilation has been designed for and can be achieved on site.

 BS 5250 also emphasises the importance of well-sealed ceilings to curb the transfer of moisture into a roof space by means of moisture-laden air.
 This means: